Deri Fawr offers a cosy retreat and is ideally situated for nature lovers looking to explore Anglesey and the beautiful coastline.

-In this beautiful location where there was once a mediaeval village called Deri, we took an 18th Century stone barn and sympathetically converted it into three cottages: The Smithy, The Stables and The Granary.
-We also created The Annexe, providing an extra bed if needed.
+In this beautiful location where there was once a mediaeval village called Deri, previous owners Paul and Mavis, took an 18th Century stone barn and sympathetically converted it into three cottages: The Smithy, The Stables and The Granary.
+They also created The Annexe, providing an extra bed if needed.

-In May 2010 we converted another 18th century farm building to create The Byre, which is equipped to a very high standard and sleeps 2.
+In May 2010 they converted another 18th century farm building to create The Byre, which is equipped to a very high standard and sleeps 2.

-All the land and gardens (3 acres) are available for your enjoyment.
+All of the garden (3 acres) is available for your enjoyment.
 When the Druids ruled, Anglesey had many oak groves but the Romans destroyed them.
-We have planted many oaks in the 33 years we have lived here.
+Paul planted many oaks in the 35 years they lived here.
 The garden has flower beds, fruit trees and a vegetable plot.
 The paddock is surrounded by a big old hedgerow and is planted with native trees.
 At the bottom of the paddock, a stream runs through two ponds.
 Birds and wildlife abound as we try to manage the land to encourage a balanced ecology.
 It is very quiet here and many guests comment on this.
-There is a gas barbecue and sun chairs available for your use.
+We have a charcoal BBQ that you are welcome to use.